rydmike/flex_color_picker/README.md

 `pickersEnabled`.
 You only need to provide key-values pairs for picker keys you want to change.
 Key values that are not provided use their defaults.

-If you only have one picker enabled, there is no control shown that will allow you to switch between the pickers.
+If you only have one picker enabled, there is no slider control shown that will allow you to switch between pickers.
-If all pickers are disabled, the Material primary color picker is shown.
+That would be pointless, since there is only one picker.
+If all pickers are disabled, the Material primary color picker will still shown.

-If all other features are disabled (by default they are not), the screenshot below represents an example of a bare-bones minimum picker, showing only the main colors of Material primary colors.
-If other defaults are OFF to enable producing this picker style, only the following `pickersEnabled` setting to disable the accent color picker is needed to get the shown picker:
+If all other features are disabled (by default they are not), the screenshot below represents an example of a bare-bones **minimum picker**, showing only the main colors of Material primary colors.
+If other defaults are OFF to enable producing this picker style, only the `pickersEnabled` setting to disable the accent color picker is needed to get the shown picker:

 <img src="https://github.com/rydmike/flex_color_picker/blob/master/resources/FCP-enabled-1.png?raw=true" alt="Pickers 1"/>